raviranjan0309/ODSC-conference-India-2020/README.md

 ---
 Credits :

-- Thank you Ritesh Kumar for contribution to the research topic [ https://in.linkedin.com/in/ritesh-kumar-246377125 ]
+- Thank you Ritesh Kumar for you contribution to the research topic [ https://in.linkedin.com/in/ritesh-kumar-246377125 ]